miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 Of course, that makes sense.
 The length of the joint needs to go up to infinity to preserve the width.
 So if we cap its length, we have no choice but to lose some width...

+Except.
 I have an idea!
 There are actually two other points where the lines cross when making miter joints!
-As the two joint points stretch towards infinity, the two other points where the lines cross grow closer.
+As $D$ and $E$ stretch towards infinity, these other points come closer:

 {{<figure src="/sspl/miter-joint-complete.svg" width=300vp class="svg">}}